shakeds5/practiceVue/README.md

-# practiceVueWithoutAddons
+# practiceVue

-some practice with vue
+some practice with vue.
-this branch is made without vuex or vue router

-The idea of the project is learning English through English.
+The idea of the project is learning English through English, sticky note style.
-The user searches for a word and the site automatically adds it along with its definition from the Oxford Dictionary. sticky note style.
+The user searches for a word and the site automatically adds it along with its definition from the Oxford Dictionary.
 I have not yet implemented the Oxford API or created a server side.

 ## Project setup